-Since the 2011 AGM the Board has consisted of eight ordinary members elected by the AGM and no deputies.
+Since the 2012 AGM the Board has consisted of eight ordinary members elected by the AGM and no deputies.
 There are also two employee representatives, with two deputies for these positions.
 The Board is comprised of seven women and five men.
 Only the employee representatives are employed by the company.
-The 2011 AGM re-elected all the Board members and Stefan Persson was re-elected as Chairman of the Board.